 Nutrition Program Details

 As Nutrition majors, students learn fundamentals of the biological and social sciences to understand the relationships between nutrients, food components and human health.
-Core courses emphasize the role of nutrients in biochemistry, genetics, physiology, microbiology and immunology that promote wellness and enhance the quality of life.
+Core courses emphasize the integrative role of nutrients in biochemistry, genetics, physiology and anatomy, microbiology, and immunology that promote wellness and enhance the quality of life.

 After completing their core courses and any other eligibility requirements, students can choose one of two tracks in general nutrition or didactic program in dietetics.